-Let me show you how to get rid of fenugreek smell from your body easily and rapidly.
+Let me show you how to get rid of fenugreek smell from your body, hair and even house easily and very rapidly.

-Fenugreek is probably one of the healthiest and most beneficial plants you can consume, however it has a nasty side effect, its pungent smell!
+Fenugreek is probably one of the healthiest and most beneficial herbs you can consume; however, it has a nasty side effect, its pungent smell!

-Indeed, most people, and especially women, who have used fenugreek, are going to tell you that it’s a great spice, but the smell is a bit overwhelming and it’s definitely one of the most annoying things about it.
+Indeed, most people, and especially women, who have used fenugreek, are going to tell you that it’s a great spice, but the smell is a bit overwhelming, and it’s one of the most annoying things about it.

 Here are the topics we are going to discuss in this post:

 Fenugreek smell is a very normal phenomenon; first of all, you need to understand that it’s not dangerous; in other words, you have nothing to worry about.

 I keep receiving many e-mails all the time from women freaking out after consuming fenugreek that it made their bodies smell!